ONSdigital/Cloudfoundry-Scripts/README.md

   - Backup various internal Bosh/Cloudfoundry buckets to another S3 bucket.
 This uses subdirectories that are named after the S3 source bucket

+### Helper scripts to perform Bosh CLI actions

-### Helper scripts to save having to setup the environment to run the Bosh CLI
+These scripts setup the environment for the Bosh CLI to save having to setup the environment

 - `bosh-cmd.sh`
   - Helper script that pulls in the correct configuration to run the Bosh CLI.
 Any parameters after the *DEPLOYMENT_NAME*